jhng83/Data-Collector-HPE/README.md

 # Data-Collector-HPE
-Collect image data and labels for head pose and bdy posture
+Collect image data and labels for head pose and body posture